“Having the glory of God: and her light was like unto a stone most precious, even like a jasper stone clear as crystal,” (Revelation 21:11)

 As children of the Most High, we too have embedded within us diamond like qualities awaiting to be mined, cut and polished by our Master Jeweler, and we also must pass through extreme temperature, temptations and pressure in trials and tribulations.

 A diamond is an object that is led through the process only by the hands of the jeweler.
 We too should allow the Hands of our Master Jeweler to lead us through our spiritual process to bring out magnificent radiance and stunning beauty that laid dormant.

 After we have successfully gone through the process, we become the most precious gemstone in God’s sight and a bright light in the dark world.
 Eloquently describe is the beautiful outcome of being tested, “The trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ.
 Whom having not seen, ye love; in whom, though now ye see him not, yet believing ye rejoice with joy unspeakable and full of glory.

 The unique molecular structure of the carbon atoms makes a diamond very hard.
 As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand pressure from wiles of Satan.
 A diamond is the hardest known mineral and can only be cut by another diamond.
-Prayerfully, we are not cutting one another with our words, thoughts or deeds.
+Sadly, wolves in sheep’s clothing cut one another with in words, thoughts or deeds.